Jrhodes07/meta/contribute.md

 #### Trainings, courses and tutorials
 The best way to learn is to teach.
 Here is a list of trainings and courses both online and offline.
 You can submit your course or use one of the existing online resource to teach a friend.
-That would really help making you a better developer.
+That would really help in making you a better developer.

 ### Support and issues
 The next step in helping the community is helping with answering questions and solving issues.